Alberto Briganti: Biography

 After the Armistice of Cassibile and the outbreak of the battle of Rhodes, Briganti unsuccessfully tried to persuade Admiral Inigo Campioni to fight the Germans with the same methods they had been using, by capturing General Ulrich Kleemann, commander of Sturmdivision Rhodos, who had met Campioni to talk under the white flag.
 On 9 September Briganti obtained permission from Campioni to open fire on German troops and aircraft on the ground at the Maritza airfield, but on 11 September Campioni decided to surrender.
 The Germans proposed to Briganti to collaborate with them, but he rejected the proposal and was thus sent to officer POW camp 64/Z in Schokken, Poland.
-In late January 1945 the camp was evacuated due to the advance of the Red Army; during the forced march through the snow, in which six generals were shot by the SS guards for not being able to keep up pace with the column, Briganti and General Francesco Antonio Arena managed to escape and hide in a Polish farm, but were discovered by two Soviet soldiers who mistook them for German collaborators, and shot.
+In late January 1945 the camp was evacuated due to the advance of the Red Army; during the forced march through the snow, in which six generals were shot by the SS guards for not being able to keep up pace with the column, Briganti and General Francesco Antonio Arena managed to escape and hide in a Polish farm, but were discovered by two Soviet soldiers who mistook them for German collaborators, and shot them.
 Arena died, whereas Briganti survived despite having been shot a second time by the same soldiers, who had returned to the spot and found him still alive.
 The Polish farmers took him to a nearby hospital, and he was able to return to Italy in October 1945.

 After the war the new Chief of Staff of the Italian Air Force, General Mario Ajmone Cat, appointed Briganti adjunct Chief of Staff of the Air Force, a post he held from 3 August 1946 to 1 January 1947, after which he was appointed Deputy Chief of Staff of the Air Force and from November 1947 Secretary General of the Air Force.
 In 1949 he became president of the High Council of the Air Force, and in early 1952 he was appointed president of the High Council of the Armed Forces.
 He retired from the Air Force in February 1952, after which he was general director of Civil Aviation and Air Traffic for a year.

 Briganti published his memoirs, Oltre le nubi il sereno, in the 1980s, and died in Rome on July 2, 1997, at age 100.